the-nobody/amenti/README.md

 A hall is a container of rooms with states.
 After a while many rooms get hard to manage, and placing them in a container will make it seamless to interact with more spaces.

 ### Guide
 A guide is a container of halls with states.
 This guide can open all it's halls and send messages back and forth.
-It can also set the state of any hall, or room that exists withing it.
+It can also set the state of any hall, or room that exists within it.

 [_* see the docs for examples and reference to all the things._](http://www.amenti.io)